Pieyue/ORC_Cracker/README.md

 wordlist        -a small password dictionary.
 captcha         -This dir is used to save captcha temporarily in attack process.
 model           -a model be trained by TensorFlow.
-config        -random select UA header.
+config          -select random UA header.
 **TestServer**
 A flask server, you can exploit it to test cracker program.
-captcha_creater.py    -using a changed captcha package to generate random captcha.
+captcha_creater.py    -using a changed captcha package to generate random captchas.
 **ModelTrain**
 The step of training model.